entronad/blog/2022_06_14_How_to_Build_Interactive_Charts_in_Flutter/README.md

 )
 ```

-We can see that the advantage of such structure is that user can control the value status better by the initial value and prior value stored in the operators.
+We can see that the advantage of such structure is that developers can control the value status better by the initial value and prior value stored in the operators.

 # Interaction Channel